cloudmesh/cloudmesh-mpi/doc/chapters/parameter.md

 Input the following commands into Git Bash

 ```
+# This command creates an environment variable called N
 $ export N=10
+# This command prints the environment variable called N
 $ echo $N
+# This command launches a Python environment
 $ python -i
 >>> import os
 >>> os.environ["N"]